barnik109/CitiSite/README.md

 # CitiSite
-This a sample citisite created by me using html and css.
+This a sample Citi Site created by me using html and css.